lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

   When late resetting is used, learning rate warm-up is not necessary anymore.

-#### Both initialization and structure matter
+#### Winning tickets' initialization and structure matter

 LTH[^lth] compares winning tickets against random tickets.
 These random tickets share the same structure but are re-initialized at random.
-It can be argued, that the success of winning tickets does not only come from the initialization but also from the structure itself.
+The success of winning tickets does not only come from the initialization but also from the structure itself[^trf2].

-#### Interaction with dropout

-Dropout may prime a network to be pruned and could make winning tickets easier to find.
-Gomez and Hinton[^tgt-drop] introduce an adaption of dropout that assigns higher drop probabilities to low-magnitude weights to foster later pruning.

-### Stabilizing the Lottery Ticket Hypothesis[^lth-at-scale]

-* Iterative magnitude pruning at initialization is problematic for deeper networks.
-* Late resetting: The authors propose to not prune at initialization but after few training epochs.
-* Learning rate warm-up is not necessary with late resetting
+The empirical results from the original LTH paper compares against randomly initialized tickets with the same structure.
+This is more challenging than comparing against random tickets whose mask is also drawn at random.

 ### Deconstructing lottery tickets: Zeros, signs, and the supermask[^deconstruct]